Scrubbing with a Floor Buffer

 Set up your caution, restroom closed, or wet floor signs to alert individuals of the work that is about to be done, and that the floor may be slippery.
 Move any obstacles that will hinder your scrubbing.
 It is a good idea to have a wide open area since the machine continuously swings from side to side.
 Follow the dust mopping procedure to remove all debris, dirt, and large objects (i.e. pallet chips), from the mopping area before you start scrubbing.

-Operating Your Buffer -
+Operating Your Floor Buffer -

 Uncoil the power cord and make sure it is behind the machine and out of your way.
 Some people prefer to sling the power cord over one shoulder to assist in moving the cord as you scrub.
 Place the handle of the buffer into your belt line.
 Use both your hands to pull down on the safety lever and start the machine.
 Do not fight with the buffer, as it is a powerful machine and will win every time.
 Instead learn to flow with the machine.
 A simple down pressure on the handle will cause the machine to scrub to the left.
 Once the machine comes to about a 45° angle from where you started, lift slightly up on the handle and the machine will scrub to the right.
 Repeat these steps as you slowly start to move forward, all the while pulling the handle on the solution tank to dispense solution as you go.
-This video shows not only the difference between a high speed buffer and a low speed scrubber, but nicely demonstrates the use of both types of machines:
+The video below shows not only the difference between a high speed burnisher and a low speed floor buffer, but it nicely demonstrates the use of both types of machines.